 Students involved in this track return better prepared to advocate for health equity and to provide care to patients and communities in Arizona, United States, and around the world.

-Note: MED891C, MED896A and MED891A are also individual courses and can be taken without being in the Distinction Track
+- MED891C and MED896A are also individual courses and can be taken without being in the Distinction Track.

 Elements of the Global Health Distinction Track

 There are 4 elements in the distinction track.
 Students move through these elements in order.
 Students who complete all 4 elements prior to graduation will be designated at graduation as having achieved "Distinction in Global Health."

 Element 1: Year 1 Global Health Preparation Course (MED 891C)

 7 class hours - noon meetings, spring and fall semester.
 Pre-clinical field rotation: 2-4 weeks, prior to Year III.